system76/docs/_articles/upgrade.md

 #### 2. Enable LTS Updates

 Click on "Settings", then select the tab called *Updates*.
 Under the dropdown menu for "notify me of a new Ubuntu Version", as long as you have "Prompt for LTS" selected, your computer will notify you that 16.04.1 is ready to release.
 You may also have "For any new version" selected, which will prompt you for this LTS version, as well as future non-LTS versions.
+You may have to choose that option to make 14.04.x prompt for upgrading.
 Then, close the window.
 If prompted, allow the package cache to be updated.

 #### 3. Check for Updates